LASIK

 What’s the difference between PRK vs. LASIK?

 PRK and LASIK are both eye procedures to reshape the cornea with the objective to produce clearer vision.
 In LASIK surgery, the surgeon creates a corneal flap in the first step of the procedure.
 However, with PRK, the surgeon instead removes the cornea’s outer membrane (called the epithelium).
 In both procedures the second step is performed in the same manner, with an excimer laser reshaping the cornea.
+PRK has a slower healing with a longer visual recovery than LASIK, but ultimately both procedures have the same outcome.

 Why wouldn’t I qualify for LASIK?